pockerman/qubit-notes/ml/2025-05-07-data-ingestion-patterns-for-dist-ml.md

 ## Overview

-In this note, I discuss three patterns for data ingestion when working with distributed ML.
+In this note, we will discuss three patterns for data ingestion when working with distributed ML.
-Specifically, I discuss the following patterns
+Specifically, we will discuss the following patterns:

 - Batching pattern
 - Sharding pattern
 - Caching pattern

-**keywords** machine-learning, distributed-machine-learning, data-ingestion

 ## Data ingestion patterns for distributed ML